 Focusing with Intent on Electing Six County Board Members

 The Republicans, presuming they will take both seats, will always run two people in every race.
-HOWEVER, if we get S*M*A*R*T strategically running ONLY one Democratic candidate in each CB district, and teach our Democratic voters to VOTE ONE AND DONE – combined with some trickle down votes from Republicans who see themselves as multi-partisan – we will find ourselves electing a swing block of six strongly aligned Democrats—Democrats capable of unison negotiating with the other 12 members will create a bridge for new policies for the improved lives of ALL DuPage residents.
+HOWEVER, if we get S*M*A*R*T strategically running ONLY one Democratic candidate in each CB district, and teach our Democratic voters to VOTE ONE AND DONE, we will find ourselves electing a swing block of six strongly aligned Democrats—Democrats capable of block negotiations with the other 12 members will create a bridge for new policies to improve the lives of ALL DuPage residents.
 BUT, we will still have a very exciting and informative primary to see who that one lucky winner is!

 Why is this a S*M*A*R*T goal: